 Let's just say...
 I never moved on."

-Tessa is a world-renowned actress/filmmaker who was born in Scottsdale, Arizona to Catherine, a jazz dancer and real estate agent; and Scott, a novelist under the pen name Scott Falcon.
+Tessa Farrell is the critically acclaimed, record-setting actress/filmmaker who somehow figured out how to live life as a hidden gem.
+She was born in Scottsdale, Arizona to Catherine, a jazz dancer and real estate agent; and Scott, a novelist under the pen name Scott Falcon.
 Tessa is of European decent with Italian as well as Irish, German and Cherokee ancestry.
 The first born among all her siblings, Tessa has one sister and two brothers.

-By age 3, Tessa was active in Girl Scouts, gymnastics and dance; and frequently found herself winning large scale public coloring contests.
-Tessa's adolescent years were spent attending public schools and staying active in hobbies like choir, ice skating, soccer, yearbook and dance.
-Tessa's acceptance into a competitive dance program deepened her adoration for the art form which laid a foundation that would soon lead Tessa to her first professional role on a set.
-During high school, to survive the turbulent waves of a split home and an ever-changing zip code, when Tessa wasn't dancing, singing, or playing soccer… she was watching movies.
-A film's ability to magically transport her to a completely new world and shift her focus away from her own life to that of the characters in the film, lit a spark deepen within her that would one day grow into a blazing fire.
+By age 3, Tessa was active in Girl Scouts, gymnastics and dance; and frequently found herself winning large scale coloring contests.
+Her adolescent years were spent attending public schools and staying active in hobbies like choir, ice skating, soccer and yearbook.
+Tessa's acceptance into a competitive dance program deepened her adoration for the art form which laid a foundation that would soon lead her to her first professional role on set.
+During high school, to survive the turbulent waves of a split home and an ever-changing zip code, when Tessa wasn't dancing, singing or playing soccer… she was watching movies.
+A film's ability to magically transport her to a new world and shift focus away from her own life to that of the characters in the film, lit a spark deepen within her that would one day grow into a blazing fire.

-After high school, Tessa's academic studies lead to a BA in film at The University of Texas.
-During college, while out dancing with girl friends at a local nightclub, Tessa was scouted and asked to perform as a principal model/dancer in NBA Player Tony Parker's debut French music video "Balance-Toi".
-Tessa fell in love with the thrill of being on set and went on to grace magazine covers and billboards as a model as she shifted her academic focus from directing to acting.
-Her performance training rapidly evolved into attendance at 7 different acting studios in hopes to one day create her own "secret sauce."
-After her film degree and slot on the Dean's A-honor roll list was achieved, Tessa journeyed to Los Angeles where she initially embraced opportunities to play leading roles in indie films like "The First Born,” “Diamond” and "The Madness Within" while also lending her talents to commercials for brands like Apple, Nike, Dish Network and Dodge.
-As fate would have it, the traditional path for a new actress in Hollywood soon felt off to Tessa, inspiring her to let her acting talent manager go to free up her time and take a deep dive into the world of screenwriting.
-Tessa’s deeply rooted passion for cinema didn’t take long to open doors for her as a screenwriter as she was chosen to adapt Kate Adamson’s miraculous true story explained in the book "Paralyzed But Not Powerless" for the big screen.
+After high school, Tessa's parents were dead-set on her getting a college education which lead to a BA in film at The University of Texas.
+During college, while out dancing with friends at a local nightclub, Tessa was scouted and asked to perform as a principal model/dancer in French NBA Player Tony Parker's debut music video "Balance-Toi".
+Tessa fell in love with the thrill of being on set and went on to grace magazine covers and billboards as a model while shifting her film school focus from directing to acting.
+Her acting training rapidly evolved into her attendance at 7 different acting studios in order to one day create her own "secret sauce."
+After her film degree and slot on the dean's A-honor roll was achieved, Tessa journeyed to Los Angeles where she played leading roles in indie films like "The First Born,” “Diamond” and "The Madness Within" while also lending her talents to commercials for brands like Apple, Nike, Dish Network and Dodge.
+As fate would have it, the traditional path for a new actress in Hollywood soon felt off to Tessa; inspiring her to free up her time and take a deep dive into the world of screenwriting.
+Tessa’s deeply rooted passion for cinema didn’t take long to open doors for her as a screenwriter when she was chosen to adapt Kate Adamson’s miraculous true story from the book "Paralyzed But Not Powerless" for the big screen.

-While continuing to evolve as a performer, and now a performer/writer, Tessa honed her improv comedy skills by studying at UCB and showcasing her comedic versatility on the show "Barbee Rehab."
-To make ends meet as she furthered her education in the world of entertainment, Tessa worked nights as a model/bottle server in prestigious Los Angeles nightclubs where she found herself frequently tempted to accept dates with some of the biggest names in Hollywood.
-Yet, a voice deep inside Tessa’s heart, told her to build a career completely on her own.
+While continuing to evolve as a performer, and now a performer/writer, Tessa honed her improv comedy skills studying at UCB and showcased her comedic versatility on the show "Barbee Rehab."
+To make ends meet and further her education in the world of entertainment, Tessa worked nights as a bottle server in prestigious Los Angeles nightclubs.
+Despite rubbing shoulders with some of the biggest name actors in Hollywood, Tessa was adamant about building a career completely on her own.

-It didn’t take long for that voice to become a calling to evolve into a full-fledged filmmaker.
-With the advent of Apple’s first smartphone featuring a 4K camera, Tessa quit working in nightclubs to maintain purity of spirit and craft short films on her iPhone using limited budgets to experience firsthand what life is like for a majority of audiences.
-After learning how to surf her new rocky waters, Tessa began searching for the ultimate challenge.
-She started competing in timed filmmaking competitions to polish her skills as a filmmaker and discover how to create under extreme pressure.
-Tessa thrived under this higher level of pressure and began earning awards and accolades for each short film she created as the star/writer/director.
+It didn’t take long for that calling to spark her evolution into a full-fledged filmmaker.
+With the advent of Apple’s first smartphone featuring a 4K camera, Tessa quit working nightclubs to protect her purity of spirit and began crafting short films on her iPhone using limited budgets so she could experience firsthand what life is like for a majority of audiences.
+After learning how to surf these foreign rocky waters, Tessa began searching for the ultimate challenge where she competed in timed filmmaking competitions to polish skills as a filmmaker and discover how to create under extreme pressure.
+Tessa loved the higher level of pressure and quickly won awards and accolades for each short film she created.

 WARNING: The stunts and activities depicted below, despite being performed under controlled conditions, pose serious health risks.